1452/1453 mystery eruption: Historical records

 Mexican codices describe autumn frosts in 1453 that affected agriculture throughout central Mexico.

 According to the history of the Ming dynasty in China in the spring of 1453, "nonstop snow damaged wheat crops".
 Later that year, as the dust obscured the sunlight, "several feet of snow fell in six provinces; tens of thousands of people froze to death".
 Early in 1454, "it snowed for 40 days south of the Yangtze River and countless died of cold and famine".
 Lakes and rivers were frozen, and the Yellow Sea was icebound out to 20 km from shore.

 The eruption occurred just before the fall of Constantinople, the last bastion of the once-mighty Byzantine Empire.
 The Ottoman Turks, led by Sultan Mehmed II, laid siege to the city on 5 April 1453 and conquered it on 29 May 1453.
 Pang found mention of the volcano's after-effects in chronicles of the empire's last days.
 Historians noted that the city's gardens, that spring, produced very little.
 On the night of 22 May 1453, the moon, the symbol of Constantinople, rose in dark eclipse, fulfilling a prophecy of the city's demise.
 On 25 May 1453, a thunderstorm burst on the city: "It was impossible to stand up against the hail, and the rain came down in such torrents that whole streets were flooded".
-The next day, on 26 May 1453, the whole city was blotted out by a thick fog, a condition that is unknown in that part of the world in that month.
+The next day, on 26 May 1453, the whole city was blotted out by a thick fog, a condition that was completely unheard of in the area at that time of year.

-When the fog lifted that evening, "flames engulfed the dome of the Hagia Sophia, and lights, too, could be seen from the walls, glimmering in the distant countryside far behind the Turkish camp (to the west)", historians noted.
+Pang reported that when the fog lifted that evening, "flames engulfed the dome of the Hagia Sophia, and lights, too, could be seen from the walls, glimmering in the distant countryside far behind the Turkish camp (to the west)".
 Residents of the city thought the strange light was from reflection from a fire set by the Turkish attackers.
-Pang said, however, that the "fire" was an optical illusion by the reflection of intensely red twilight glow by clouds of volcanic ash high in the atmosphere.
+However, that the "fire" was an optical illusion by the reflection of intensely red twilight glow by clouds of volcanic ash high in the atmosphere.
 Many such false fire alarms were reported worldwide after the 1883 eruption of Krakatoa in Indonesia.

 While Pang may be inaccurate in saying "I conclude that Kuwae erupted in early 1453 ...
 The residual volcanic cloud could have made the apocalyptic June 1456 apparition of the Comet Halley look 'red' with a 'golden' tail, as reported by contemporary astronomers", the events described could be due to the aftermath of volcanic eruptions; it is just not clear which ones.